vidz02/SimpleSocialPostViewer/README.md

 # Simple Social Post Viewer
-A Unity project that demonstrates a basic social media-style post UI, created as part of the Unity Intern Assignment.
+A Unity project that demonstrates a basic social media-style post UI, created as part of the Unity Assignment.

 ## 📋 Project Overview
-This project simulates a single social media post using Unity’s UI system.
+This project simulates social media post using Unity’s UI system.
 It displays a user name, profile picture, post content, and a like button that toggles between liked and unliked states.
 The post uses dummy data, and the like count updates interactively.
 The project is designed to showcase skills in Unity UI, basic C# scripting, and handling user interactions.

 ## 🎯 Features
 * Social Media Post UI: